Adrien-25/takecare/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Configuration with Environment Variables

+To successfully deploy your Next.js app on Vercel, you'll need to configure your environment variables.
+These variables contain sensitive information such as API keys, secrets, and connection strings.
+Storing them securely in environment variables ensures that your sensitive data remains protected.

+Here are the environment variables you'll need to include in your .env file before deploying your app:

+- ***GOOGLE_ID*** : This variable should contain your Google API client ID.
+It is used for authentication and authorization purposes when integrating with Google services.

+- GOOGLE_SECRET: This variable should contain your Google API client secret.
+It is used in conjunction with the client ID for authentication and authorization with Google.

+- ***MONGODB_URI*** : This variable should contain the connection string for your MongoDB database.
+It allows your Next.js app to connect to the MongoDB database and interact with it.

+- ***SECRET*** : This variable should be set to a secret key or passphrase used for encrypting session data and other sensitive information in your app.

+- ***S3_ACCESS_KEY*** : This variable should contain the access key for your AWS S3 bucket.
+It is used for authentication when interacting with the S3 storage service.

+- ***S3_SECRET_ACCESS_KEY*** : This variable should contain the secret access key for your AWS S3 bucket.
+It is used in conjunction with the access key for authentication with S3.